 Overloaded with sweet chocolate chips, these Southern chocolate chip biscuits are fluffy, featherlight, and topped with a vanilla glaze to make a tasty Southern-style treat.

-This recipe comes to you courtesy of my sweet little girl, Katy.
-Chocolate Biscuits are one of her favorite treats, and I actually have three different ways that I make them.
-Today, I’m showing you my extra special way to make feather light chocolate biscuits, with a lovely little glaze on top.
+Today, I’m showing you my extra special way to make featherlight chocolate chip biscuits, with a lovely little glaze on top.
+This Southern-style chocolate chip biscuits recipe comes to you courtesy of my sweet little girl, Katy.
+Chocolate biscuits are one of her favorite treats and I actually have three different ways that I make them.

-Cut your butter up into pats to make it easier to cut into the flour.
+Cut your cold unsalted butter up into pats to make it easier to cut into the flour.

-Cut it in with a pastry cutter or long tined fork.
+Cut it in with a pastry cutter, pastry blender, or long-tined fork.

 IMPORTANT: After you get the butter all cut into the flour it will look like a slightly lumpy flour mixture.
-Place this whole bowl in the fridge for ten minutes.
+Place this whole bowl in the fridge for 10 minutes.

-After ten minutes has passed, stir in chocolate chips and sugar until well mixed.
+After 10 minutes have passed, stir in the chocolate chips and sugar until well mixed.